Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 ### Workflow Overview

 Let's talk about how this workflow works.
 All workflows start with a trigger.
 For this example, we have three triggers.
-When<a href="https://docs.losant.com/workflows/triggers/on-connect/" target="_blank"> the device is started</a>, we want to grab the weather and send it down to the device.
-We also need a <a href="https://docs.losant.com/workflows/triggers/timer/" target="_blank"> timer</a> to send data periodically.
-Lastly, we can configure a <a href="https://docs.losant.com/workflows/triggers/virtual-button/" target="_blank"> button</a> to send the data on demand.
+When <a href="/workflows/triggers/on-connect/" target="_blank">the device is started</a>, we want to grab the weather and send it down to the device.
+We also need a <a href="/workflows/triggers/timer/" target="_blank">timer</a> to send data periodically.
+Lastly, we can configure a <a href="/workflows/triggers/virtual-button/" target="_blank">button</a> to send the data on demand.
 We simply want this workflow to run and send time and weather data to our device.

 ### Node Errors